 values.
 In Robert Muller’s case, he co-founded his Berkeley Earth group with his daughter, and filled his research team with people that he felt were reliable and knew were going to be able to provide objective results.
-In Taylor’s case, it was two of his trusted associates (Jonathan Adler of the Competitive Enterprise Institute and Bob Litterman who was head of risk management at Goldman Sachs) that got through to him about how the narratives he was promoting about the economic impacts of climate change were often misleading, and handed down to him by organizations such as Exxonmobil and Koch Industries.
+In Taylor’s case, it was two of his trusted associates (Jonathan Adler of the Competitive Enterprise Institute and Bob Litterman who was head of risk management at Goldman Sachs) that got through to him about how the narratives he was promoting about the economic impacts of climate change were often misleading.

-Second, I found that instead of relying on data from climate change organizations such as Greenpeace or the International Panel on Climate Change (IPCC), the vast majority of these individuals that switched on climate change dug into the science on their own terms.
+Second, instead of relying on data from climate change organizations such as Greenpeace or the International Panel on Climate Change (IPCC), the majority of these individuals that switched on climate change dug into the science on their own terms.
 For example, both Richard Muller and Jerry Taylor ended up creating their own organizations (Berkeley Earth and the Niskanen Center respectively) where they were able to do their own research into the subject surrounded by their previously mentioned “trusted” people.

-And on some level, both of these takeaways are true for the other aforementioned converts such as Inglis, Lomborg, and Shermer, and indicate a larger pattern of behaviour.
-The conversion of every single one of these skeptics or cynics was initiated because they had a motive to look into the science (which will always be there in support of human created climate change).
+And on some level, both of these takeaways are true for the other aforementioned converts such as Inglis, Lomborg, and Shermer, and indicate a larger pattern of behavior.
+The conversion of every single one of these skeptics or cynics was initiated because they had a motive to look into the science.
 And the origins of that incentive came through people that they trusted and understood to share the same values, revealing one of the most significant issues plaguing cooperation on climate change today.

-Returning back to George Marshall and his book Don’t Even Think about It, he claims in it that efforts in the past to convince people of the reality and significance of climate change have been far too focused on proving the science and attempting to create one central message on the issue.
+Now back to George Marshall and his book Don’t Even Think about It.
+In it, he claims that efforts in the past to convince people of the reality and significance of climate change have been far too focused on proving the science and attempting to create one central message on the issue.
 This tactic, Marshall concludes, has been far too exclusive to those who share the values set in the message, and tends to ostracize those who hold different values.
-This approach, however, eliminates the entire first step identified between these climate change converts; without their trusted family, friends, and peers substantiating their doubt or even planting the very seeds, the incentive for these individuals to move on to the second step and actually analyze the scientific data themselves to change their minds would be extremely rare.
+This approach, however, eliminates the entire first step identified between these climate change converts; without their trusted family, friends, and peers substantiating their doubt or even planting the very seeds, the incentive for these individuals to move on to the second step and analyze the scientific data themselves to change their minds would be extremely rare.

-Ultimately, through the stories of these various professional climate change skeptics and cynics converting to advocates, an important issue around climate change has been uncovered to me; that going forward, it is imperative that in order to spur progress and change people’s minds on the issue, that climate change does not limit itself to one specific message, messenger, or form of communication that aspires to create a “unity” that people must conform to.
-Instead, it needs to be opened up to multiple interpretations that can inspire this foundational incentive (as displayed through skeptics like Muller and Taylor) in as many people as possible, causing them to eventually learn more about the science behind it and be more inclined to change their minds.
+Ultimately, through the stories of these various professional climate change skeptics and cynics converting to advocates, an important issue around climate change has been uncovered to me: going forward, it is imperative that in order to spur progress and change people’s minds on the issue, climate change cannot not limit itself to one specific message, messenger, or form of communication that aspires to create a “unity” that people must conform to.
+Instead, it needs to be opened to multiple interpretations that can inspire this foundational incentive -- as displayed through skeptics like Muller and Taylor -- in as many people as possible, causing them to eventually learn more about the science behind it and be more inclined to change their minds.

 Sources: